Home BJJ Training Henry Akin’s Cross Grip Back Defense Breakdown

-Henry Akins Cross Grip Defense
+Henry Akin’s Cross Grip Back Defense Breakdown

 Having someone on your back is arguably one of the worst positions in BJJ.
 You are very vulnerable to chokes and you cannot even see your opponent.
 Furthermore, unlike attacks from other positions, your opponent does not need to sacrifice much control to launch incredibly effective submission attempts.
 Nevertheless, with Henry Akin’s Cross Grip Defense against back control, you can stifle your opponent’s choke attempts and begin working your escape.